stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/categories-management.md

 :::

 ## Edit category
-1. Click Action button on the right of the catagory
+1. Click Action button on the right of the category
 2. Select Edit
 3. Update the wanted field(s)
 4. Click Update button

 ## Inactivate category
 Inactivation will hide all the records contained into this category to users.
-The catagory can be re-ctivate anytime.
+The category can be re-activate anytime.

+1. Click Action button on the right of the category
+2. Select Edit
+3. Switch the Active button
+4. Click Update button

+## Delete category

-1. Click Action button on the right of the
+1. Click Action button on the right of the category
+2. Select delete

 ::: danger
-If the category already contains records it is impossible to delete it.
+A category containing records cannot be deleted.
+You may inactivate to hide to users in the inventory.
 :::